Detection and Analysis of Offensive Online Content in Hausa Language: Results and Discussion

-There are many similarities between both offensive and threatening Hausa terms that are widely used by online users.
-It is not always a straightforward approach to distinguish offensive and threatening terms in the context being used.
+There are many similarities between the use of both offensive and abusive terms; it is not always a straightforward approach to distinguish offensive terms in the context being used.
 For example, in Tables~\ref{tab:statistics-terms} and ~\ref{tab:participants-comments}, there are some overlaps in the meanings associated with the terms.
 The distinguishing factor is the context and sentiment or polarity of the text.
-A high proportion of abusive terms and negative sentiment tend to point to threatening content.
-To establish an effective distinction, manual moderation and a large collection of annotated datasets are required to discern offensive content with a threatening tone.
+A high proportion of abusive terms and negative sentiment tend to point offensive content.
+To establish an effective distinction, manual moderation and a large collection of annotated datasets are required to discern offensive content tone.

-\paragraph{Distribution of offensive and threatening content} To support our observation about the frequency or dominance of offensive content in political and religious discourse, we identify the proportion of each theme in the whole data (see Figure~\ref{fig:stats-themes-sentiment-lang}(c)).
-This prevalence can be due to the following: political and religious discourse tends to be tense and often results in physical violence or threats.
-Table~\ref{tab:statistics-terms} shows the most frequently associated terms with offensive and threatening content in the distribution.
+\paragraph{Distribution of offensive and abusive content} To support our observation about the frequency or dominance of offensive content in political and religious discourse, we identify the proportion of each theme in the whole data (see Figure~\ref{fig:stats-themes-sentiment-lang}(c)).
+This prevalence can be due to the following: political and religious discourse tends to be tense and often results in physical violence or offences.
+Table~\ref{tab:statistics-terms} shows the most frequently associated terms with offensive and abusive content in the distribution.

-\paragraph{Topical issues vs offensive and threatening terms} Building on the insight from the two user studies, our thematic analysis results show that political discourse, especially among young people, is at the forefront of attracting a high proportion of abusive terms (see Figure~\ref{fig:stats-themes-sentiment-lang} and Table~\ref{tab:participants-comments}).
-For threatening terms, discourse on religion, ethnicity, and political issues top the category.
-Most of the threatening content is about reports or incidents, not threats directed at an individual.
-However, some reports such as \textit{yan bindiga sun kashe matar sarkin fulani tare da binne gawar ta} have the tendency to incite violence in the name of revenge.
-One area of application where this insight could be useful is within the security sector to better inform the strategy and resources to tackle the challenges.
+\paragraph{Topical issues vs offensive and abusive terms} Building on the insight from the two user studies, our thematic analysis results show that political discourse, especially among young people, is at the forefront of attracting a high proportion of abusive terms (see Figure~\ref{fig:stats-themes-sentiment-lang} and Table~\ref{tab:participants-comments}).
+For offensive terms, discourse on religion, ethnicity, and political issues tops the category.